 Cable real estate is some of the most expensive in Wisconsin, although Cable house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Cable is generally considered to be a blue-collar town.
-56.47% of the Cable workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Cable, you'll notice that it is more blue-collar than most other communities in America.
+56.47% of Cable’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Cable is a town of transportation and shipping workers, sales and office workers, and managers.
 There are especially a lot of people living in Cable who work in sales jobs (15.29%), management occupations (14.12%), and food service (8.24%).

 Compared to the rest of the country, citizens of Cable spend much less time in their cars: on average, their commute to work is only 11.56 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.